 Get your kids to work out how long it will take them to reach their savings goal or to save up for something special.

 Encourage your kids to donate some of their savings to charity.
 This teaches them that money can be used to help people, and is not just for buying things.

 See our range of online activities your kids can do to learn about money.

-Party time – Kids organise their own birthday party.
+Ages 8-10: Party time - Kids organise their own birthday party.
 They decide between needs and wants, create a simple budget and learn about making wise financial decisions.

 Hey, teacher!
 Our units of work and digital activities are aligned to the Australian curriculum and great for primary, secondary and VET students